Chaitin's constant: Background

 The definition of a halting probability relies on the existence of a prefix-free universal computable function.
 Such a function, intuitively, represents a program in a programming language with the property that no valid program can be obtained as a proper extension of another valid program.

 Suppose that F is a partial function that takes one argument, a finite binary string, and possibly returns a single binary string as output.
 The function F is called computable if there is a Turing machine that computes it, in the sense that for any finite binary strings x and y, F(x) = y if and only if the Turing machine halts with y on its tape when given the input x.

 The function F is called universal if for every computable function f of a single variable there is a string w such that for all x, F(w x) = f(x); here w x represents the concatenation of the two strings w and x.
 This means that F can be used to simulate any computable function of one variable.
 Informally, w represents a "script" for the computable function f, and F represents an "interpreter" that parses the script as a prefix of its input and then executes it on the remainder of input.

 The domain of F is the set of all inputs p on which it is defined.
 For F that are universal, such a p can generally be seen both as the concatenation of a program part and a data part, and as a single program for the function F.

 The function F is called prefix-free if there are no two elements p, p′ in its domain such that p′ is a proper extension of p.
 This can be rephrased as: the domain of F is a prefix-free code (instantaneous code) on the set of finite binary strings.
 A simple way to enforce prefix-free-ness is to use machines whose means of input is a binary stream from which bits can be read one at a time.
 There is no end-of-stream marker; the end of input is determined by when the universal machine decides to stop reading more bits, and the remaining bits are not considered part of the accepted string.
-Here, the difference between the two notions of program mentioned in the last paragraph becomes clear: one is easily recognized by some grammar, while the other requires arbitrary computation to recognize.
+Here, the difference between the two notions of program mentioned in the last paragraph becomes clear: one is easily recognized by some formal grammar, while the other requires arbitrary computation to recognize.

 The domain of any universal computable function is a computably enumerable set but never a computable set.
 The domain is always Turing equivalent to the halting problem.